ElenaAnnibali/ElenaAnnibali/README.md

 - 👋 Hi, I’m @ElenaAnnibali
-- 👀 I’m interested in Web Developmnet,
+- 👀 I’m interested in Web Development,
 - 🌱 I’m currently learning React, React Native, TypeScript and GraphQL
 - 💞️ I’m looking to collaborate on mobile application projects
 - 📫 How to reach me on twitter: @elena_annibali